maximeschoeni/sublanguage/readme.txt

 Translate menu items when your menu is using custom links or item names different from page titles

+1. click the "Settings" tab
+2. click the "Sublanguage" sub-tab
-1. In sublanguage settings select "Navigation Menu Items" in "Translate Post Type" section
+3. select "Navigation Menu Items" in "Translate Post Type" section
-2. click "Save Change"
+4. click "Save Change"
-3. click "Edit translations" after "Navigation Menu Items" in "Translate Post Type" section
+5. click "Edit translations" after "Navigation Menu Items" in "Translate Post Type" section
-4. find the items you need to translate and click to edit
+6. find the items you need to translate and click to edit

 == Frequently Asked Questions ==